 The complexity of fractured vertebrae injuries mean it is very difficult to provide exact compensation figures here.
-However, for guidance only, we have added a compensation calculator below to show how much might be paid for various neck, back, and other injuries according to severity.
-The payout amounts are based upon the Judicial College Guidelines as these are the figures used to calculate personal injury claims.
+However, for guidance only, we have added a couple of compensation amounts for fractured vertebrae below to show how much might be paid for back injuries according to severity.
+The settlement amounts for general damages are based upon the Judicial College Guidelines as these are the figures used to calculate personal injury claims.

-Also, please bear in mind that as well as claiming for your injuries, your claim will consider any long-term suffering as well.
+Also, please bear in mind that as well as claiming for your injuries, your claim will consider any long-term suffering from a catastrophic injury as well.
 Therefore, the value of any award may be different to what’s listed.
 If your fractured vertebrae compensation claim is accepted, your solicitor will explain how much you might receive once your injuries have been properly assessed.

-However, not all claims are straightforward and so there are some exceptions to these rules.
+However, not all claims are straightforward and so there are some exceptions to these rules where a litigation friend may be required.
 These are: